 Apply pressure to the different joints.

-We will vacuum the entire surface.
+So we are going to vacuum the entire surface.

-Pressure more or less pressure.
+Express more or less pressure.

 Each ball will move the joints in your foot in a different way.